In partnership with

 - Before sending your application, check and double check your spelling and grammar.
 Applications can be rejected on this alone.

 - Keep a copy of the form and take it with you if you get an interview.

 Your teaching job research checklist

-It’s vital to find out as much as possible about the school before you apply.
+It’s vital to find out as much as possible about the school, and the catchment area it sits in, before you apply.

 - Read the application pack and make sure you provide evidence of your competencies in relation to the essential and desirable requirements.